Prowlarr/Indexers/README.md

 ## Definitions from Jackett

 > [!NOTE]
 > With [some differences](https://github.com/Prowlarr/Indexers/issues/370) and a few exceptions Prowlarr Cardigann Indexers are synced upstream with [Jackett](https://github.com/Jackett/Jackett) via the [indexer-sync script in this repository](https://github.com/Prowlarr/Indexers/blob/master/scripts/indexer-sync-v2.sh).
 Syncs are automated daily via GitHub Actions, but can also be triggered manually.
 Any user may also [pull request](https://github.com/Prowlarr/Indexers/compare) a manual sync.
+Problematic indexers are automatically excluded using a configurable blocklist.

 ### Sync Jackett Indexers